 2. Circle the key concepts in your topic sentences.

 3. Brainstorm synonyms or related terms for your key concepts.
 One approach to brainstorming is to create a concept map.
 You can do this on paper or via free online programs such as Bubbl.us or Text 2 Mind Map.

-4. These are now your search terms.
-Experiment with different combinations of the terms as you search in databases.
+4. Once you have your search terms, experiment with different combinations of the terms in your searching of WorldCat, databases, etc.

 5. When you successfully find sources that are relevant to your search, pay attention to the keywords and subject terms in the database record.
 These may lead you to additional sources.

 Sorting through information can be tough.
 Do you need assistance finding books, articles, and other resources for your research?
 We're here to help you at any point during the process.
 Did you know that you can make an individual appointment with a librarian?
 Link to contact information for the librarian for your subject area through our Research by Subject guides.